JanSharp/FactorioModsManager/README.md

 ## General Behavior notes

-The program keeps all information about all mods in a single `data.xml` file.
+The program keeps all information about all mods in a single `data.dat` file.
 It has to read and write the entire file every single time when launching or saving changes.
 Additionally, since it is literally just an xml file, this is very wasteful storage space wise.
 However it is how it is right now.